5 graphic design principles for social media posts

 Pro tip: Try and describe what you are trying to say out loud to a friend in 3 seconds.
 Whatever words come out that they understand, write them down, that’s your headline.

 The first thing you can do is set yourself up with some constraints.
 What are your brand colours?
 Only use those colours.
+Same goes for fonts.
 What shape is your logo?
 Does it have squares and triangles in it?
 Use those.
 Is it a circle?
-Use a circle frame.
+Use circles.
 Using your brand’s colours, fonts and shapes consistently is a way to build trust with your customers.
+Choose Canva templates based on your brand shape, change everything to your brands colours and fonts and you are most of the way there.

 • Symmetry

 • Draw an imaginary line down the centre of your post, is it balanced or are there more items on one side or another?
-Move elements around until it is balanced.
+Move elements around until it is balanced and not more weight on one side or the other.

 • White space